 Are you drowning in plastic eggs?
 Before you put them away, check out these 20 activities with plastic eggs your kids will love – and ask to do again.

 Thank you, LEGO® for sending us the DUPLO® used in this post and for inspiring us to play.
 The opinions stated in this post are 100% mine.
-This post contains affiliate links, which means I earn a small commission at no cost to you.

 It’s a beautiful April morning.
 All of our school-age kids have been dropped off at their respective educational facilities.
 Jonah and I are enjoying a quiet day together.
 Our agenda is wide open, our social calendar completely blank.
 In other words, we are free to do whatever we want!

 I am done stuffing plastic eggs for Jansen’s preschool Easter egg hunt later this week.
 Small bags of fairly healthy snacks were shoved into 48 brightly colored plastic eggs.
 Jonah sits RIGHT next to me, “helping” as much as a toddler helps getting any task completed.

 As we put the snacks into the eggs, we talk about the colors of the plastic eggs, we count the pile of finished eggs and Jonah sorts them by color.
 He is so sweet, patient and ready to learn.

 It dawns on me, why do we only hide eggs once a year?
 The game is a great learning opportunity for the little ones; it exercises their mind as well as their bodies.

 - Pulling out the “treasure” and putting the egg back together again.

 - Fill the eggs with DUPLO® bricks to increase the fine motor skill benefits.